CBIIT/bento-meta/perl/lib/Bento/Meta/Model.md

     scalar-valued      blarg() returns scalar            set_blarg($scalar)
     object-valued      blarg() returns object            set_blarg($obj)
-    collection-valued  blarg() returns array of objects  set_blarg(key => $obj)
+    collection-valued  blarg() returns array of objects  set_blarg(key => $obj) blarg(key) returns object

 A true array is returned by collection-valued getters, not an arrayref.

 Collection-valued attributes are generally associative arrays.
 The key is the handle() of the subordinate object (or value() in the case of [term](/perl/lib/Bento/Meta/Model/Term.md) objects).

+More details about objects can be found in [Bento::Meta::Model::Entity](/perl/lib/Bento/Meta/Model/Entity.md).

 ## Model as Container